 Mara was referred to by her Car Club “Changing Lanes” in Augusta, Ga. as “Six” due to her height.
 One of her favorite passions was for sports cars.
 Mara Elvira Selby will forever be cherished, loved and truly missed by so many.
 Her legacy will continue to live and play a major role in the lives of all that came in her path.
 Mara is a child of God for many years and from the words of her very own mouth she said “I AM Truly HAPPY”.

 Unfortunately there is a monster out there called Cancer that reaps havoc to all peoples life.
 Her battle was a long and hard one in which she courageously, battled head on like a true champion.
 Mara my beloved, worry no more, rest in peace and may God comfort you and keep you until we can be together again.
 Mara passed away on January 3, 2020 at the age of 47.

-Love The FamilyTo send flowers to the family of Mara Selby, please visit Tribute Store
+Love The FamilyTo send flowers to the family or plant a tree in memory of Mara Selby, please visit Tribute Store